flix/book/src/companion-modules.md

 ## Companion Modules

-In Flix every enum and type class declaration is associated with a _companion module_.
+In Flix every enum and trait declaration is associated with a _companion module_.

 ### Enum Companions